Extraordinary Time

 Making it bearable

 Quick check: Have you met anyone who think negatively of motherhood?
-How can you help it?
+How would you respond?

 The Christmas before New Year